Ohio Valley Mall

 Ohio Valley Mall is a one-story enclosed shopping mall in Richland Township, outside St. Clairsville, Ohio.
-It was opened in 1978 and was developed by the Youngstown, Ohio-based Cafaro Company, which continues to own and manage it.
-The mall currently has four open anchor stores which are Boscov's, Dunham's Sports, Marshalls, and Michaels.
-It contains more than 90 stores and services.
-The mall currently has two anchor stores under construction which were once Macy's and Sears.
+It opened in 1978 and was developed by the Youngstown, Ohio-based Cafaro Company, which continues to own and manage it.
+The mall has six open anchor stores, which are Academy Sports + Outdoors, Boscov's, Burlington, Dunham's Sports, Marshalls, and Michaels, and one vacant anchor store, which was once Macy's.
+It contains more than 60 stores and services.

 History

 The Ohio Valley Mall opened on October 4, 1978.
-The mall opened with five anchor stores which were JCPenney, Kaufmann's, L.S.
+The mall opened with five anchor stores, which were JCPenney, Kaufmann's, L.S.
 Good, Montgomery Ward, and Sears.
-In March 1982, L.S.
-Good closed and Stone & Thomas opened in its space in the summer of that year.
-Montgomery Ward closed in April 1983 and was replaced by Kmart that November.
-In 1996, Stone & Thomas moved into a larger location within the mall.
-Burlington Coat Factory opened in 1997 in the space which Stone & Thomas occupied prior to moving.
+Cinemette Theatres opened in July 1979.
+L.S.
+Good closed in March 1982 and Stone & Thomas opened in its space that summer.
+Montgomery Ward closed in April 1983 and was replaced by Kmart, which opened that November.
+In January 1988, Cinemette Theatres was converted to Cinema World.